Transport in Madurai: Rail

 Madurai Junction is an important railway junction in southern Tamil Nadu and constitutes a separate division of the Southern Railway.
 It is the second largest revenue division in Southern railway next to the Chennai division.
-There are direct trains from Madurai connecting important cities in India like Chennai, Mumbai, New Delhi, Bangalore, Hyderabad, Trivandrum, Coimbatore, Kollam, Kanyakumari, Trichy, Tirunelveli, Rameswaram, Thanjavur, Kumbakonam, Vijaywada, Calcutta, Nagpur, and Bhopal.
+There are direct trains from Madurai connecting important cities in India like Chennai, Mumbai, New Delhi, Jaipur, Bengaluru, Hyderabad, Trivandrum, Mysuru, Coimbatore, Kollam, Kanyakumari, Trichy, Tirunelveli, Rameswaram, Chandigarh, Ahmedabad, Vijayawada, Kolkata, Nagpur, and Bhopal.
 The state government announced a monorail project for Madurai in 2011 named as Madurai Monorail, which is in its planning stages.